duncanyoyo1/qmk_firmware/keyboards/massdrop/ctrl/keymaps/duncanyoyo1/readme.md

 # Duncanyoyo1's layout for the MassDrop CTRL

+  Please note this branch has the SmartEEPROM feature enabled.
+To make it work you will need to flash with a mdloader that supports the SmartEEPROM feature.
+A version of the mdloader with patches can be found on my [GitHub](https://github.com/duncanyoyo1/mdloader/tree/enable-smart-eeprom).
+You will need to build the mdloader for your operating system.

 This layout is similar default layout, with Caps Lock as Ctrl unless Left Shift is held, then it will act as Caps Lock.
 I have also moved the normal Fn layer to Fn+Menu.
 This allows the use of the numpad with just Fn.

 I have also added numpad 0-9 on the number row while holding Fn as well as a number pad on the right hand side of the board.